pluralsight/PS-AutoLab-Env/README.md

 Lab          : SingleServer-GUI-2016
 ```

 The `Computername` and `VMName` properties might differ if you are using an environmental prefix.
-The `Computername` is how the virtual machines refer to each themselves and each other.
+The `Computername` is how the virtual machines refer to themselves and each other.
 The `VMName` is how you reference them in Hyper-V.

 ## Creating a Lab